 Wedding Agreement between the Bride and Groom (The Client) and Andrew Hazard Photography (The Photographer).

+The outstanding balance must be paid in full at least 21 days before the wedding.
 Photographic services and wedding books paid for in full before the wedding are supplied at the prices advertised on the date of signing of the contract.
 Wedding books not paid for in full before the wedding are supplied at the prices at the time of the order.

 Both The Client and The Photographer agree that punctuality and cooperation are essential to producing the desired results.
-In cases where the wedding does not run on time (for example, extreme lateness by the bride arriving to the church) The Photographer cannot guarantee to take his normal set of photos.
-In such circumstances he will do his absolute best to compensate.
-Ushers are also required to turn up early enough to be photographed.
-The Photographer will begin work two hours before the ceremony and finish with the speeches but this is flexible.
-Should The Photographer stay for the first dance it is on condition that it will be no later than 8.30pm and he is provided with a hot meal.
-The meal must be served at the same time as the guests otherwise there may not be enough time to eat it due to the speeches or cutting of the cake.
+In cases where the wedding does not run on time (for example, extreme lateness by the bride arriving to the church) The Photographer cannot guarantee to take his normal set of photos although in such circumstances he will do his absolute best to compensate.
+Ushers are also required to turn up early enough to be photographed and they need to be briefed by The Client.
+The Photographer will begin work approximately two hours before the ceremony and finish with the first dance.
+The Photographer will work with the venue and church to ensure the day runs smoothly and the schedule adhered to.
+The Client must provide The Photographer with a hot meal served at the same time as the guests otherwise there may not be enough time to eat it due to the speeches or cutting of the cake.

-The Photographer is the only authorised photographer for the day.
+Many guests will want to photograph the bride and groom but The Client agrees to give The Photographer precedence over the guests in order to take the photographs he is paid to do.
+The Photographer cannot be held liable for a lack of wedding photographs if his work has been continually interrupted by guests taking their own photos of the bride and groom or blocking his view.
+The photographer will not tolerate a guest shadowing him and copying his shots.
+Guests must not pass on photographs to other suppliers.The Photographer is the only authorised photographer for the day.
 Other professional photographers are not permitted whether official or otherwise, working for pay or not (e.g. separately employed by parents, contracted by magazines or newspapers), unless agreed in writing before the day.
 Breach of this condition shall be deemed cancellation of the contract by The Client.The Photographer is contracted to shoot all photographs relating to the event and no other person is permitted to shoot images for sale or as gifts unless agreed in writing before the day.
-This includes guests (except for their own personal non-commercial use) and other wedding vendors e.g. a videographer may not shoot stills other than a small quantity to illustrate the video packaging.
+This includes guests (except for their own personal non-commercial use) and other wedding vendors e.g. a videographer may not shoot stills other than a small quantity to illustrate the video packaging and they must not inhibit my work.
 Breach of this condition shall be deemed cancellation of the contract by The Client.
 An inconsiderate guest or supplier can wreck the photographic record of your special day.
 Coverage may be cancelled without warning at the discretion of The Photographer if he feels threatened or has reason to believe that equipment may be damaged or stolen.

 The Client has 6 months to create a ‘favourites list’ of photographs from The Photographer’s website that are to be included in the wedding book.
 Every effort will be made to accommodate specific requests for album design and layout by The Client.
-Up to 20 changes can be made to the initial wedding album design at no cost.
+Up to 10 changes can be made to the initial wedding album design at no cost.
 Thereafter a charge of £10 per requested change to the wedding album will be accrued by The Client.
 The album will not be sent to print unless any outstanding balance from the changes have been settled.

 Should The Photographer not hear from The Client after 6 months The Photographer reserves the right to choose the photographs then design and print the wedding book.
 Any promotional offer by The Photographer (such as free parent albums) not utilised by The Client within 6 months of the date of the wedding will lapse without value.
 In extreme cases if The Photographer does not hear from The Client for 12 months The Photographer reserves the right to cancel the wedding book or charge an additional extra to print it.